JBobda/Bard-bot/README.md

 A step by step series of examples that tell you how to get a development env running

 #### Create Executable .jar file
 Make sure to include a token for the Discord Bot in the Main.java file.
-Then ,in the Terminal, direct your way inside of the project folder and then run the command
+Then, in the Terminal, direct your way inside of the project folder and then run the command

 ```
 mvn package